|MORGELLONS DISEASE FACTORS (2009 - REVISED 2010)|

 To understand more about bio-insecticides click on the link below!

-What is not known by many is that this type of fungus can take over foreign DNA and produce pheromones and insekt-like forms (with fungal plasm) to attract insects (Batko).
+What is not known by many is that this type of fungus can take over foreign DNA and produce pheromones to attract insects (Batko).
 It causes a white mat, which later turns green, to cover an insect.
 That mat rapidly produces toxic enzymes and destruxins inside the insect, which causes death.

 There are many strains used of Metarhizum anisopliae, and some of them are highly virulent and produce different mycotoxins.
 Other strains, if genetically manipulated, do not express toxins.
 But many do, and they are even crossed with spider or scorpion genes to make them more toxic or virulent.
 Several companies use extremely virulent strains of B. bassiana, M. anisopliae and Veicillium lecanii.

 And last but not least, lets say, that the complementary organism to Metarhizum, regarding natural DNA transfer, is the model organism Agrobacterium tumefaciens, which can transfer DNA to other cells.
+Metarhizum anisopliae can be used also to take over foreign DNA delivered from Agrobacterium tumefaciens bacteria.
 There have been also cases of Morgellons afflicted with infection of A. tumifaciens.

 What happens next, if you stick these two organisms together by genetic modification?
 Probably a real nasty and dangerous life form then emerges.
 Keep in mind that one can take over, and the other can transfer DNA to other cells!